Dooskington/Rustcaster/README.md

 ### Resources

-I do now own the example textures used, as they are from the game Blood, and are owned by Monolith Productions.
+I do not own the example textures used, as they are from the game Blood, and are owned by Monolith Productions.
 Find more [here](http://www.bghq.com/textures.php?game=blood).

 ![Rustcaster](https://i.imgur.com/92rrixn.png)